Physics V15 Electromagnetic Theory I T. H. Boyer,

 Prerequisites: A course in electricity and magnetism at the intermediate level.

 Text: J.D.
 Jackson, Classical Electrodynamics.
 (Lower level texts are also often helpful.
 Recommended texts include those of Griffiths, Purcell, Feynman, Slater and Frank)

-Homework: i) Homework sets are assigned at every class meeting and are due at the next class meeting.
+Homework: i) Homework sets are assigned regularly and are due at the time scheduled.
 Students may discuss the homework with others, but must turn in their work in their own handwriting.
 Homework submitted on time will be graded.

-ii) Homework which is not turned in on time should be submitted as soon as possible and at least before the final exam.
+ii) Homework which is not turned in on time should be submitted as soon as possible and at least by the time of the final exam.
 Late homework will not be graded but merely checked off as having been turned in.

 iii) Any student whose homework record is not complete by the time of submission of final grades will be either given a grade of incomplete or else penalized by 2/3 a grade on the final grade.
 Thus an A+ becomes and A-, an A becomes a B+, etc.

 Exams: i) There will be two 2-hour exams and a 4-hour final.